jrochkind/attr_json/README.md

 ## Note on Optimistic Locking

-When you save a record with any changes to any json_attributes, it will overwrite the _whole json structure_ in the relevant column for that row.
+When you save a record with any changes to any attr_jsons, it will overwrite the _whole json structure_ in the relevant column for that row.
 Unlike ordinary AR attributes where updates just touch changed attributes.